Jan Stevens

 Nivario

 Nivario was a full service internet agency, in love with flawless website and web-application development.
-My primary job was creating HTML emails, content inputting, resolving bugs in inhouse developed websites and creating smaller websites.
+My primary job was creating HTML emails, content entry, resolving bugs in in-house developed websites, and creating smaller websites.

 AP Hogeschool Antwerpen, Belgium